 To start on the right foot, begin calculating your bakery’s daily capacity.
 Conduct this process separately for your retail and wholesale orders.
 Then, based on the food costs and profits, you can calculate how much you have the potential to make each day.

 Consider also that bakeries have higher profits from special orders, which are often seasonal.
 Weddings, holidays, and other special events can influence daily sales during a given period.

 Of course, you won’t be working at capacity every week, especially in your first year.
 If you have sales data from a month (or even a week,) you can view the average sales from each of those days and calculate the average for each shift.
-A proper Point of Sale (POS) technology will streamline this process by providing you with an organized dashboard of the daily capacity data you need.
+A proper Point of Sale (POS) technology will streamline this process by providing you with an organised dashboard of the daily capacity data you need.

 Average bakery revenue

 The average revenue of bakeries is lower than the average for restaurants.
-However, bakeries have great profit potential because they can be operated on lower labor and food costs than other food business models.
+However, bakeries have great profit potential because they can be operated on lower labour and food costs than other food business models.

 Bakery profit margin per month

 Generally speaking, a food business’ profit margin is between 3 percent and 5 percent Some make as little as 0 percent while others as much as 15 percent To calculate your bakery’s exact profit margin, use the following equation: